nagydani/seedling/sprout/README.md

 handler* (which is a computation itself), the failure handler is deregistered (making the previous failure handler active), and then executed.
-Conditional failure is the only means of conditional branching in Seed.
+Conditional failure is the only means of conditional branching in Sprout.
 Unconditional failure is always a tail call, as the computation cannot succeed, once it failed.

-In addition to the two stacks, a third memory area is available to Seed programs called *heap* or *dictionary* (the two are used synonymously in the context of Seed).
-New entries can be allocated dynamically, and there are no facilities for freeing up heap space.
-Definitions of newly created words go here as well as any data that the Seed program may want to use.
+In addition to the two stacks, a third memory area is available to Sprout programs called *heap* or *dictionary* (the two are used synonymously in the context of Sprout).
+New entries can be allocated dynamically, and dictionary space can only be freed up in a LIFO fashion, similarly to stacks.
+Definitions of newly created words go here as well as any additional data that the Sprout program may want to use.
 The heap forms a continuous memory area with addresses starting at some arbitrary number.
 Heap references must fit into one cell.

+For temporarily allocated memory, computations in Sprout can use memory *frames*, which are de-allocated when the computation succeeds or fails.

 ### Compilation

-In addition to their *interpreter mode behavior* described above, words in Seed have a *compile mode behavior*: a computation that receives a reference to their interpret mode behavior as its argument on the stack when compiling *quotations* or *colon definitions*.
+In addition to their *interpreter mode behavior* described above, words in Sprout have a *compile mode behavior*: a computation that receives a reference to their interpret mode behavior as its argument on the stack when compiling *quotations* or *colon definitions*.